Today I propose an extremely simple recipe, ideal for renewing your drinks and impressing your friends.

 - 1 teaspoon of paprika

-- 1 teaspoon ras el hanout (morrocan spice mix)
+- 1 teaspoon ras el hanout (Moroccan spice mix)

 Directions

-After 24 hours, remove the duck breast, rinse thoroughly, dry with paper towels.
-In a bowl, combine the cumin, pepper, paprika and ras el hanout.
+After 24 hours, remove the duck breast, rinse thoroughly, and dry with paper towels.
+In a bowl, combine the cumin, pepper, paprika, and ras el hanout.

-Rub the duck with this mixture by adhering to all sides.
-Foil the duck breast in a clean cloth and store in refrigerator for 2 weeks.
+Rub the duck with this mixture, coating all sides.
+Foil the duck breast in a clean cloth and store it in the refrigerator for 2 weeks.
 The ideal is to place it into the crisper.

 To serve, slice the duck breast thinly.